marianhlavac/sat3-problem/README.md

 # sat3-problem

-Boolean satisfiability problem solution for MI-PAA course at FIT CTU
+Weighted Boolean satisfiability problem solved with genetic algorithm.

+Report containing more detailed information (in Czech language only) can be found in `docs/` folder.